pacu23/adwaita-accent-color-changer/README.md

 Could be used on other DEs for theming adw-gtk3 and Libadwaita apps.
 Gtk-engine-murrine may be required.
 I haven't tested it but it worked with adw-colors' script.

 Some parts of GNOME will still retain the accent color that's specified in GNOME settings.
-Currently I don't know of an easy way to change that, since it's hard coded into C, so make sure to select a color in settings that would go well with yours, or slate for neutrality.
+Currently I don't know of an easy way to change that, since it's hard coded into C, so make sure to select a color in settings.

 Theme Adwaita-colors icons: https://github.com/pacu23/adwaita-colors-icons-customizer